 Commingled Fund: An investment fund created by a bank or trust company for employee benefit plans, such as 401(k) plans, that pools the assets of more than one employee benefit plan for investment purposes.
 Commingled funds are governed by rules and regulations that apply to banks and trust companies.
-They are not registered with the SEC.
+They are not registered with the SEC and operate under the regulatory authority of the Office of the Comptroller of the Currency.
 These funds are also referred to as collective investment funds.